true402

 How do I build a Base trading bot that doesn't get rugged?

 Gate every buy on a pre-trade check.
-Before the bot acts on a fresh pair, run a rug/honeypot report (an on-chain buy/sell simulation + liquidity + ownership) and skip anything rated avoid; optionally check the deployer's track record to catch serial ruggers.
+Before the bot acts on a fresh pair, run a rug/honeypot report (an on-chain buy/sell simulation + liquidity + ownership) and skip anything rated avoid; optionally profile the deployer, where a near-empty throwaway wallet (fresh_deployer) is the discriminating caution — the raw number of contracts a wallet has shipped is reported as context, never as a verdict.
 With true402 that's one call per token over x402 — wire it in front of the buy in your ElizaOS / LangChain / Vercel AI SDK agent, or call the API directly.

 Can I get new pairs, rug checks, and whale tracking from one API?